 The Coronavirus pandemic will prompt a sharp rise in wire fraud cases, federal and state officials are warning.

 Because the federal mail fraud statute was written very broadly, it is very common for defendants to be charged with the offense, especially in cases that involve other white collar crimes like bank fraud.
 An individual in Florida may be convicted of mail fraud if the prosecutor establishes:

 - the accused devised or intended to devise a scheme or artifice to defraud or obtain another person or institution’s money through the use of false or fraudulent pretenses, representations, or promises;

 - the false or fraudulent pretense, promise, or misrepresentation was material and capable of influencing the person to whom it was addressed;

 - the accused intended to deprive another party of money, property, or honest services;

 - the accused used the U.S. Postal Service or another commercial mail carrier in the furtherance of the scheme.

 All four elements must be met in order to convict a defendant.
 Prosecutors also sometimes charge a defendant with mail fraud when they are concerned that there may not be enough evidence to convict the defendant of a related offense.
 Nevertheless, mail fraud is treated very seriously by law enforcement and federal prosecutors.
-Therefore, individuals who are accused of mail fraud should immediately contact an experienced Fort Lauderdale or Naples mail fraud defense lawyer.
+Therefore, individuals who are accused of mail fraud should immediately contact an experienced Fort Lauderdale, Broward County or Naples mail fraud defense lawyer.

 Because the definition of mail fraud is broad, nearly any type of scheme can be considered to be in violation of the statute.
 Nevertheless, there are common mail fraud schemes with which most people are familiar.
 These schemes are used to defraud people out of their money, personal information, and assets.
 Examples include: